MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/data-protection-backup-recovery.md

 ms.reviewer: jiajwu, ryanchen, azurestocic ms.topic: how-to
 ---
-# Best practice of Azure Storage data protection, backup and recovery
+# Best practices for Azure Storage data protection, backup, and recovery

-The article provides you with options of protecting Azure Storage data from being accidentally deleted, data backup, self-serve recovery scenarios, and Microsoft-assist recovery possibilities.
+The article provides options for protecting Azure Storage data from being accidentally deleted.
+It also addresses data backup, self-serve recovery scenarios, and Microsoft-assist recovery possibilities.

-## Data protection, backup and recovery options
+## Data protection, backup, and recovery options

 Azure Storage data protection refers to strategies for:

 - Protecting the storage account and data within it from being deleted or modified.
 - Restoring data after it has been deleted or modified.

-This section introduces available data protection, backup and recovery options.
+This section introduces available data protection, backup, and recovery options.
 For more information, see [data backup and protection options](/azure/storage/blobs/data-protection-overview#overview-of-data-protection-options).

 ### Data protection and backup options